Alligator Lake, Florida, USA

 - Statistics / Weather / Helpful Links

 Looking for Alligator Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Sometimes referred to as the “Headwaters of the Everglades,” Alligator Lake in East Osceola County is part a chain of lakes in south-central Florida.
 The Alligator Chain of Lakes is known primarily for its fishing, boating, and bird watching.
 With its proximity to Disney Wold, Kissimmee and Orlando, Alligator Lake is a fantastic destination for the entire family.